 He told us that without a well-funded advertising campaign he wouldn’t touch it …and no other chain or box store would either, for that matter.
-He said, without advertising we would have to focus on selling the independently owned stores one at a time.
+The big chain buyer said, without advertising, we would have to focus on selling the independently owned stores one at a time.
 We told him, “That will take years!”
 He said, “You’re right!
 You better get started!”
 He did say that once we became a household word, he would put us in to his 200+ store chain.
-Well it took 2 years, and yes, he did put us in.
+Well, it took 2 years, and yes, he did put us in.
 His was the first large chain store in the country to take us.

 It was during that first in 90 days that we got a call from a nonprofit community organization asking us to support their kids-after-school park.
 Once again, we had no money.
 But we did have wine!
 We donated wine to their fundraiser.
 The next month we noticed a big uptick in sales in the stores in that particular community.
 Without knowing it at the time, we had given the members of that organization a social reason to buy our product.
 They also felt obligated to tell their friends colleagues and families to go out and buy it as well.